Suffolk Coast and Heaths Walks

 The Angles Way long distance path runs past the site so you could pick this up and head north to visit the impressive Roman Fort at Burgh Castle.

 If you follow the trail south you can visit Somerleyton.
 The delightful model village includes thatched red-brick estate cottages and the splendid Somerleyton Hall.
 View Full Details>>

-Starting on the sea front the walk heads south along Kessingland Beach before turning inland toward Benacre.
+Starting on the sea front the walk heads south along Kessingland Beach before turning inland toward Benacre which is designated as a National Nature Reserve.
 You then turn south, following country lanes toward Wrentham and then heading east to Covehithe.
 Here you will find the partly ruined St Andrew's Church which is Grade I listed.

 The route continues past Covehithe Broad and the Pottersbridge Marshes before coming to Reydon.
 Here you turn toward the coast where you pass along Sole Bay and finish at Southwold on the front.
 View Full Details>>

 |This Suffolk based town has some lovely coastal walking and lovely trails to try around the nearby Oulton Broad and Carlton Marshes.

 This easy 4 mile walk takes you along the beaches and dunes to the nearby village of Kessingland.
 The walk starts at the south pier in Lowestoft and heads towards Kirkley and Pakefield along South Beach.
 On the way you'll pass the Claremont Pier which was constructed in 1902/03.
 There's also the Pakefield Lighthouse which was dates from the 19th century.
 The final section runs along Pakefield Cliffs before coming into Kessingland where there is a lovely beach and plenty of good options for refreshments at the end of your walk.
 View Full Details>>

 |4 miles (6 km)